Blue badge scheme

 Organisational badges should only be used when transporting disabled people in their care who meet the eligibility criteria for a badge and must not be used for the employee's benefit when they are carrying out other business on behalf of the organisation.

 The fee for each badge is £10 and is normally issued for three years.
 You should only pay for the badge(s) once you know it has been successful.

-Apply for organisation badge(s): Organisational Blue Badge form
+Apply for organisation badge(s): Blue Badge application form

 If your application is unsuccessful